MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/learner-experience/mobile.md

 3. Once the app is installed, tap the app icon to launch the app

 > [!NOTE]
-> Microsoft Community Training platform provides every organization a custom white-labelled mobile app.
+> Community Training platform provides every organization a custom white-labelled mobile app.
 Learners need to get the name of the training app published on the Play Store from the administrator.

 ## Step 2: Login and create your profile